andrewoswald/off_broadway_offerings/README.md

 # Off-Broadway Offerings
 > [!NOTE]
-> ☝️ NB: This is a system that I designed, implemented, and released to production for a major provider in the online gambling space.
-The intent of this repository is to share techniques used for handling a real-time, low latency (compressed) TLS/TCP socket data stream and how to establish an actor network for *reactively* handling real-time data stream events.
-Of particular note is the approach for identifying message boundaries from the raw socket data, which while in this case, happens to be implemented in *Elixir*, should certainly be achievalbe in other languages assuming they have higher-order function capability.
+> ☝️ NB: This is *non*-proprietary framework code that I designed and implemented for a major provider in the online gambling space.
+The intent of this repository is to share techniques used for handling a real-time, low latency (compressed) TLS/TCP socket datastream and how to establish an actor network for *reactively* handling real-time datastream events.
+You'll get the most value by comparing Kambi's specification to the respective Elixir code.
+Of particular note:
+> * The multi-step authentication process (detailed in [Transport](https://ctn-api.kambi.com/offering-gate/v1/docs/#/docs/protocol/transport)) is implemented in [connection.ex](lib/connection.ex) and diagrammed [here](https://github.com/andrewoswald/off_broadway_offerings#the-connection-component-a-gen_statem-state-machine).
+> * Decoding of the wire format (detailed in [Message framing](https://ctn-api.kambi.com/offering-gate/v1/docs/#/docs/protocol/framing)) is implemented in [stream_handler.ex](lib/stream_handler.ex).
+> * Initiating the real-time datastream (detailed in [Message Flow](https://ctn-api.kambi.com/offering-gate/v1/docs/#/docs/protocol/message_flow)) is implemented in [message_handler.ex](lib/message_handler.ex).
 >
-> *All client-specific code has been **removed**.*  I've substituted client-related code with `~redacted~` treatment, but this shouldn't detract from your ability to grok the overall concepts.
-Feel free to reach out with any questions.
+> Information pertaining to Broadway and the actor network is discussed below.
+> Please feel free to reach out with any questions: I'm more than happy to share what I can or provide additional detail: <a href="mailto:andrew.oswald+off_broadway_offerings@gmail.com">Andrew Oswald</a>.

-An [Elixir](https://elixir-lang.org/) ([off-broadway](https://hexdocs.pm/broadway/introduction.html#non-official-off-broadway-producers)) application that consumes a Kambi [Offering Replication API](https://ctn-api.kambi.com/offering-gate/v1/docs/#/docs/intro/overview) data stream and feeds it to a [Broadway](https://elixir-broadway.org/) pipeline.
+An [Elixir](https://elixir-lang.org/) ([off-broadway](https://hexdocs.pm/broadway/introduction.html#non-official-off-broadway-producers)) application that consumes a Kambi [Offering Replication API](https://ctn-api.kambi.com/offering-gate/v1/docs/#/docs/intro/overview) datastream and feeds it to a [Broadway](https://elixir-broadway.org/) pipeline.
 The events are then processed by way of a dynamic actor network.
 ```mermaid
 flowchart LR
     id1-->id2([message stream])-->id3